aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/docs/alarm-sop.md

   why the threshold is a rolling mean rather than "AVG < 1 for 2 periods".
 At the old threshold one reconnect-boundary segment paged.

+- **`ViewerSessionNoVideo` is the one egress metric that is not sampled.** Every other viewer metric is a verdict on a finished segment, so a session that joins and then receives nothing for 40 minutes used to be indistinguishable from a healthy one (it *did* join; that is what `ViewerStorageAvailability` measured).
+The viewer now watches `framesDecoded` and, after 60s with no decoded frame, publishes `ViewerSessionNoVideo=1` plus `ViewerStreamingAvailability=0` and ends the soak segment so the recycle loop reconnects.
+A healthy segment publishes an explicit 0, so the series is continuous and the alarm does not have to guess about missing data.
+Threshold is 2/hour rather than 1 because a single occurrence is self-healing by construction — it recycles — while two in an hour means the reconnect is not clearing it.
+60s is the floor here: the media server reaps idle viewer sessions at ~60-66s and a healthy reconnect takes up to ~31s to first frame, so anything under ~35s would recycle healthy sessions.
+Override with `VIEWER_NO_VIDEO_TIMEOUT_SECONDS` if a scenario needs longer.
+Bounded (non-soak) runs emit the metric but do **not** cut the run short — there is no recycle loop to reconnect them, so ending early would only shorten the egress window being measured.
 - **Liveness = the metric itself stops arriving.** Because the process is meant to run forever, the strongest liveness signal is a **"no data" / missing-datapoint** alarm on `FragmentReceived` (and `PersistenceStreamingAvailability`): if the consumer dies, creds expire, or the node OOMs,